k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17b_task_target_component_entities.md

 # Task - Target Component - Entities

-The following information needs to be set when the task's data types is Business entities (with or without referential tables):
+The following information needs to be set when the task's data type is Business entities (with or without referential tables):

 - Destination of test data: Testing environments or AI training.
-The AI training is available only if the user has [Write permissions on the AI environment](10_environment_roles_tab.md#ai-environment---permission-set).
+The **AI training** is available **only for entities** and is available only for users that have [Write permissions on the AI environment](10_environment_roles_tab.md#ai-environment---permission-set).
 - Business entity - for example, Customer.

-The following attributes must be set if the destination of test data is Testing environment.
+The following attributes must be set for **Testing environment** data destination:

-- Target environment name
+- Target environment name.
-- Activities on the target environment.
+- Actions to perform on the target environment.

 When you start the task creation with the Target component, for example: a delete task, you must set the task's Business entity: